How To Measure Gauge In Knitting

-THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.In this post, you will learn how to measure gauge in your knitting.
+THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.In this blog post, you will see how to knit a gauge swatch (measure knitting).

 Gauge is also referred to as tension in some knitting patterns.

-Knitting a gauge swatch is helpful for you to see if your knitted item has the correct gauge and will work out the right size.
+Knitting a gauge swatch can help you see if your knitted item has the correct gauge and will work out the right size.

-The gauge is the number of stitches you have per inch on the horizontal and the number of rows per inch on the vertical.
+The gauge is the number of stitches per inch on the horizontal and the number of rows per inch on the vertical.

 Why You Should Create A Gauge Swatch

-It’s a great way to begin a new project by making a gauge swatch, to check that you have the same gauge measurements as the pattern designer.
+It’s a great way to begin a new project by making a gauge swatch to check that you have the exact gauge measurements as the pattern designer.

-Without checking your gauge before you start a project, may mean that your project will turn out too big or too small then you intended.
+Not checking your gauge before you start a project may mean that your project will turn out too big or too small than you intended.

 Every Knitter Knits Differently